+Before you buy gold using BullionVault, you can try us out for free.
 Each person that opens a BullionVault account receives four grams of silver plus a small amount of US Dollars, Pound Sterling and Euros free.
 This enables new users to try buying and selling bullion completely risk free.

 Commission & storage fees

 |Transactions||Sum of all purchases (or sum of all sales) in the year so far||Commission Rates|

 |On the next||$750,000 or equivalent||0.10%|